 How to Keep Customers Honest: The key here, as has been shown with LPRC research, is personal culpability.
 When a suspicious group enters your store, greet and service each one individually.
 Another parallel in retail is an alarming EAS pedestal with multiple possible culprits.
 Do everything you can during the holiday season to ensure that as high a percentage of customers as possible go through the pedestals alone.

 Happy holidays from the LPRC team!
-If you’d like to armor up with some additional tips and research findings before Black Friday and Christmas, please reach out to operations (at) lpresearch (dot) org.
+If you’d like to armor up with some additional tips on preventing holiday theft before Christmas, please reach out to operations [at] lpresearch.org.